NITTC-ComputerClub/members-db-rust/README.md

 # members-db
-Database of members in Approvers, implemented in Rust.
+Database of members in the club, implemented in Rust.

 ## Usage
 ```console